MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 ## Overview

-&emsp;&emsp;The principle of 2D injector is similar to that of "RWX" injectors like [SWH injector](https://github.com/M-r-J-o-h-n/SWH-Injector), which can be used for hiding malicious code from anti-cheats and AVs/EDRs.
+&emsp;&emsp;The principle of 2D injector is similar to that of "RWX" injectors like [SWH injector](https://github.com/M-r-J-o-h-n/SWH-Injector), which can be used for hiding malicious code from anti-cheats and antivirus/EDR solutions.

 <br>